 “The Lumos investors and the entire Lumos team are extremely excited for the opportunity to rapidly advance this oral candidate for PGHD patients,” Lumos CEO Rick Hawkins said.
 “Many patients will potentially appreciate an alternative to injections.”

-PGHD, a disorder which leads to abnormal linear growth, results from poor secretion of growth hormone by the pituitary gland.
+PGHD, a disorder that leads to abnormal linear growth, results from poor secretion of growth hormone by the pituitary gland.
 It is usually suspected when children exhibit stunted growth velocity and short stature.

 Diagnosis is made in around 1 in every 4,000 children in America.
 This typically happens around the age of 7.